Symbols#

 See also

-equals(): a more expensive form of equality testing.
+equals(): A guaranteed but more expensive equality test.

 - min(*, axis=None, initial=<no value>)[source]#